profexorgeek/frostflake/docs/Views/View.md

  ## View Methods

+**Note:** It is critical to make sure you call the parent method for any method you override in your custom view.
+Failing to call things like `super.update();` will result in many hard-to-diagnose bugs in your views!

  ### constructor

  The base constructor sets an `initialized` flag to false.
 The constructor for custom views should generally be empty.